|

 a calling card together.

-less confusing for them and allows them to focus on the actual
+it less confusing for them and allows them to focus on the actual

 beat a bit more until they've grasped things.